njhammond/generate_bridge_wikipedia_entries/README.md

 The original data is public, i.e. on the Internet.
 I have done nothing more than collect that information and put it in a spreadsheet.

+License
+==

+All of this under the MIT License.
+See LICENSE.